Skip to content

 The estimated loss to businesses through cyberattacks is supposed to be 9.5 trillion USD in 2024, rising to 10.5 trillion USD in 2025.

 Unauthorized access to data can be extremely costly for your business.
 It impacts both financial and reputational aspects.
-The average cost of a data breach includes expenses related to detecting and responding to the breach, legal fees, regulatory fines, and notifying affected individuals.
+The average cost of a data breach includes breach detection and response expenses, legal fees, regulatory fines, and the cost of notifying affected individuals.

 Additionally, you may face significant losses due to business disruption, customer churn, and damage to brand reputation.
 Investing in robust data protection measures, including DLP solutions, can help mitigate these risks and reduce the potential costs associated with data breaches.